 Comedian Kevin Hart said this, and it’s one of my favorite quotes.
 It’s okay to keep trying.
 It’s okay to fail over and over.
 If it matters to you, if you want it, don’t quit!

 So that’s it!
 You might think I’m crazy, but what I’ve learned is that failure is not only unavoidable, it’s actually kind of awesome.
 If you’re failing, it means you’re challenging yourself and trying new things.
 If you haven’t failed at something this week, that tells me that you aren’t pushing yourself!
 So what is it going to be?
-What are you willing to fail spectacularly at this week?
+How are you going to fail the right way this week?
 Whatever it is, go for it!